 Gastritis Treatment in Daly City, CA

 Gastritis is inflammation of the stomach lining.
-This protective mucosa shields your stomach wall from powerful digestive acids.
+This protective lining shields the stomach wall from digestive acids.

-When this lining becomes irritated or damaged, you experience pain, nausea, and digestive discomfort.
+When this lining becomes irritated or damaged, it can cause pain, nausea, and digestive discomfort.

-Gastritis can develop suddenly (acute gastritis).
-Or it can persist for months to years (chronic gastritis).
+Gastritis can develop suddenly (acute gastritis) or persist for months to years (chronic gastritis).

-It ranges from mild irritation to erosive gastritis.
-In erosive cases, the stomach lining wears away, potentially causing bleeding ulcers.
+The condition can range from mild irritation to erosive gastritis.
+In erosive gastritis, the stomach lining may wear away, potentially causing bleeding ulcers.

-At Center for Diabetes and Cardiometabolic Health (CDCH), our gastroenterology specialists diagnose the root cause.
+At Center for Diabetes and Cardiometabolic Health (CDCH), our gastroenterology specialists identify the underlying cause.
 We provide effective treatment to heal your stomach lining and prevent complications.

 Gastritis vs Other Digestive Conditions

-Accurate diagnosis through endoscopy determines the right treatment approach.
+Accurate diagnosis, often through endoscopy, helps determine the appropriate treatment approach.

 Gastritis